VLSM Subnetting Explained with Examples

 Broadcast ID 192.168.1.235

-The following image shows the final allocation of IP addresses.
+The following image shows the final IP address allocation.

 flsm subnetting step by step